About This Chapter

 Find out what peer-reviewed scholarly journals are and how to find them.
 Learn what qualities to look for in peer-reviewed journals and see some examples.
 Read the lesson, then take a quiz to test your knowledge.

 18. What is a Journal Article? - Examples & Overview

-Find out what journal articles are, and how they're different from other article types.
+Find out what journal articles are and how they're different from other article types.
 Learn how they can be used in your research papers and essays.
-Read the lesson, then take a quiz to test your new knowledge.
+Read the lesson, and then take a quiz to test your new knowledge.

 19. What is Professional Writing? - Definition & Explanation

 Professional writing is a type of written communication used in the workplace.
 Learn its function and examine examples in this lesson.
 Comprehension will be gauged with a quiz.

 Did you know… We have over 95 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page